 One of the interesting features of working in America is its distinct lack of valuing genuine vacations.
-The Week points out that nearly twenty three percent of all working American receive zero paid vacation time.
-Out of twenty one developed nations, twenty of them mandate paid vacation time.
-The US is the only country where such vacation is not guaranteed.
-According to the Bureau labor of statistics, the average number of vacation days in the US for workers who have been employed for one year is a mere 8.1 days.
-After working for twenty five years, that number jumps up to 15 average days.
+Nearly twenty-three percent of all working Americans receive zero paid vacation time.
+Out of twenty-one developed nations, twenty of them mandate paid vacation time.
+The U.S. is the only country where such vacation is not guaranteed.
+According to the U.S. Bureau of Labor Statistics, the average number of vacation days in the U.S. for workers who have been employed for one year is a mere 8.1 days.
+After working for twenty-five years, that number jumps up to 15 average days.

-A. Pawlowski, reporter for CNN, suggests that one of the main reasons the US does not participate in vacationing very much is due to the lack of government regulation, “A big reason for the difference is that paid time off is mandated by law in many parts of the world.”
-The countries which require the most time off are Finland, Brazil, and France with a required six weeks of paid vacation for all workers.
+A. Pawlowski, a reporter for CNN, suggests that one of the main reasons the U.S. does not participate in vacationing very much is due to the lack of government regulation, “A big reason for the difference is that paid time off is mandated by law in many parts of the world.”
+The countries which require the most time off are Finland, Brazil, and France, with a required six weeks of paid vacation for all workers.

-Although there are no federal laws requiring paid vacation to be offered by companies in the US, many companies still do.
+Although there are no federal laws requiring paid vacations to be offered by companies in the U.S., many companies still do.
 Pawlowski claims that the companies that do provide such benefits use it as a method to attract new employees.
-It encourages potential employers to seriously consider working for the particular company.
+It encourages potential employers to seriously consider working for a particular company.

 For some companies, employees are not permitted to take more than one week off at a time.
 Others expect those on “vacation” to still be reachable via phone and/or email.
-These sorts of expectations discourage Americans for participating in much needed vacations.
+These sorts of expectations discourage Americans from participating in much-needed vacations.

 When you are entirely focused on working every day, for every day of the year, the other parts of your life begin to suffer.
-You may have more family issues or household issues which may have not arisen if you had taken a some time off.
+You may have more family issues or household issues that may not have arisen if you had taken some time off.

 If you can find a way to be economically stable and take time off from your work, you should do it.
-Your quality of life will benefit in addition to your overall productivity.
-Although Americans do not yet think of vacation time as a right, there is still clear evidence that it is beneficial to take time off.
+Your quality of life will benefit you in addition to your overall productivity.
+Most of the large to medium size companies maintain a leave management system for their employees.
+You can read how a leading stable company achieves success using a staff leave HR tool for their team.
+Although Americans do not yet think of vacation time as a right, there is still clear evidence that it is beneficial to take a rest.
 You do not need to succumb to the fear and anxiety surrounding vacations.

-There are lots of different ways to maximize on your vacation time.
+There are lots of different ways to maximize your vacation time.
 Commit well in advance to taking a set amount of time off.
 By making plans ahead of time, you will be able to manage projects and timelines so that you can be there when it is essential.
-If you work more independently consider finding companies which can find you competent temporary replacements.
+If you work more independently, consider finding companies that can find you competent temporary replacements.
 There are similar services for other businesses as well.